nilx/cclambda/README.txt

 % cclambda: C compiled lambda filter on images

-# USAGE
+# SYNOPSIS

   ./cclambda a.png b.png "expression" > out.png
-  cat a.png b.png | ./cclambda - - "expression" > out.png
+  CC=gcc CFLAGS="-O3 -funroll-loops" ./cclambda a.png b.png "expression" > out.png

 # DESCRIPTION

 cclambda applies an expression to all the pixels of a collection of images.
-The goal of cclambda is almost identical to Enric Meinhardt's plambda[1], and cclambda was started after thinking about possible variations around plambda.
-The main differences between the two codes is that cclambda implements no expression parser or dynamic RPN execution; instead, cclambda writes the expression in a C code context, compiles it and execute the result.
+The goal of cclambda is similar to Enric Meinhardt's plambda[1], and cclambda was started after thinking about possible variations around plambda.
+The main differences between the two codes is that cclambda implements no expression parser, stack or dynamic instruction handling; instead, cclambda writes the expression in a plain C code context, compiles it and execute the result.

 cclambda is less formal and elegant than plambda, it's on the "dirty hack" side of the force.
 I hope cclambda can be faster than plambda, or